 One day Jesus was teaching inside a jam-packed house.
 Some men brought a paralytic on a stretcher seeking to ask Jesus for a healing and receiving a miracle; but they could not even get close.
 They persevered by climbing onto the roof, removed some tiles, and lowered the sick man into the room.
 When Jesus saw their determination and their great faith, he said to the sick man, “Friend, your sins are forgiven.”
 And then, to prove to the doubters that he could forgive sins, he added: “I tell you, rise, take your mat and go home.”
 He got on his feet immediately, picked up the mat on which he had been lying, and went home healed, glorifying God.
 All the people were amazed; filled with awe, they gave glory to God.
 (See Lk 5:17–26, NIV)

 At Cana in Galilee, a royal official whose son was severely ill in Capernaum heard that Jesus had arrived in Galilee from Judea.
 He made the trip to meet Jesus, and humbly asked him to come and heal his son who was near death.
 Jesus complained, “Unless you see signs and wonders you will not believe.”
 Unperturbed, the official continued to beg, “Sir, come down before my son dies.”
 Jesus said to him, “Go; your son will live.”
 The man believed what Jesus said.
-On the day-long return journey to his house, his slaves came to meet him on the way with the exciting news: the son’s fever had subsided, and he had received his health back.
-Upon enquiring when this took place, the official discovered that it happened at the exact hour when Jesus said: “Go, your son will live.”
+During the day-long return journey to his house, his servants came to meet him on the way with the exciting news: the son’s fever had subsided, and he had received his health back.
+Upon enquiring when this took place, the official discovered that it happened at the exact hour when Jesus said: “Your son will live.”
 He and his entire household came to believe.
 (See Jn 4:46–53, RSV)